San Martin del Tesorillo

 On the way into the village, in calle San Pablo, some of the houses have charming old wooden doorframes and beautiful terracotta roofs, with typical Andalucian architectural details.
 These houses could provide an interesting restoration project, to convert them back to their original 19th-century splendour.
 This same street leads to Calle Ancho, a carefully tended palm-fringed street with cascading geraniums spilling out of window frames and wrought-iron rajas (bars).

 The village also boasts a new two-star hotel in the town and the four-star Hotel Monasterio de San Martín (CA-513, Km 4, Montenegral Alto).

 The hamlet on the other side of the river is called Secadero.
-Due to a quirky municipal boundary, Sacadero is actually part of the village of Casares, over the hills and far away.
-For this reason Sacadero has a sub-office of Casares town hall in the village.
+Due to a quirky municipal boundary, Sacadero is actually part of the municipal district of Casares, over the hills and far away.
+For this reason Sacadero houses a sub-office of Casares town hall.